daminow/daminow/README.md

 Middle Technical Product Manager with four years of experience.
 I work on B2B, B2C and B2B2C products, from discovery and requirements to launch, analytics and iteration.
 My engineering background helps me work directly with APIs, integrations, data models and architecture.

 Day to day this means product discovery, business and system requirements, prioritization, and keeping the roadmap and backlog in a usable state.
 After release I read product analytics and use it to decide what to build next.
-I can review an API contract, check a data model, and talk to engineers about architecture without a translator.
+I can review API contracts, data models and architecture decisions directly with engineers.

 <br/>